Dormant Bank Account & What It Means for Your Business

 Escheatment Process & Retrieving Unclaimed Funds

-If the bank cannot contact the account owner to notify them of their dormant account, it’ll turn the funds over to the state in a process called escheatment.
+If the bank cannot contact the account owner to notify them of their dormant account, it will turn the funds over to the state in a process called escheatment.
 Escheatment can occur once the state-required dormancy period has expired.

 Each state establishes its own rules for its dormancy period.
 Generally, the period begins with the last owner-generated transaction on the account, such as a deposit, withdrawal, and check issue date.

-The bank account dormancy periods are listed below for all 50 states and Washington, D.C.
+Below, we’ve listed the bank account dormancy periods for all 50 states and Washington, D.C.

-Some states will have specific rules in addition to the dormancy period, so if you’re looking for more information or are interested in reclaiming funds, visit the website of the Federal Deposit Insurance Corporation (FDIC) for its list of unclaimed property information, the National Association of Unclaimed Property Administrators for unclaimed property links, or the Missing Money website.
-You can also contact your state’s treasurer’s office or your bank.
+Some states will have specific rules in addition to the dormancy period, so if you are looking for more information, or are interested in reclaiming funds, contact your state’s treasurer’s office or your bank or visit these pages:

 - Plan for what happens to accounts if the company dissolves: One of the most common ways business bank accounts become dormant is when companies become dormant.
 When drawing up a business plan and organization documents, detail what happens to bank accounts in the event of business failure.

-- Open business bank account with online/app access: Almost every business bank account has an app or at least online access.
-Use that to keep track of your accounts and be mindful of accounts that aren’t used regularly.
-Bank of America is an excellent choice thanks to excellent online and app access to your accounts.
+- Open a business bank account with online/app access: Almost every business bank account has an app or at least online access.
+Use that to keep track of your accounts and be mindful of accounts that are not used regularly.
+You can check out our breakdown of the best small business checking accounts for a list of providers that offer online banking access.

 - Close unneeded accounts, especially if you’re being charged to keep them: Don’t keep accounts you don’t need, especially if there are monthly fees.
-You don’t want a situation when an account becomes overdrawn due to fees.
-If the money is earning you interest, keep it, but make sure you have regular transactions on the account.
+You don’t want a situation where an account becomes overdrawn because of fees.
+If the money is earning interest, keep it, but make sure you have regular transactions on the account.

 Frequently Asked Questions (FAQs)